jonlambert/result-cache/README.md

 # Cache Promise Results

-Easily cache anything that returns a promise.
+Cleanly cache the result of any function that returns a promise.

+~2kb, zero-dependencies (redis optional).

 ```ts
 import { createCache } from 'result-cache';